Coming to Scotland as a non-British or non-Irish citizen

-The Hong Kong British National (Overseas) Visa will be available for British Nationals (Overseas) from 31 January 2021.
+The Hong Kong British National (Overseas) Visa is a visa available for British Nationals (Overseas) .

 Generally you must first secure a place at a licensed education institution, which can then sponsor you for your visa application.
 There are a number of additional requirements you must meet in order to obtain your student visa.
 For further information visit ‘Study in Scotland’ website.

-The UK government has confirmed that the graduate route will be launched in summer 2021.
-The graduate route will provide international students the opportunity to stay in the UK to work or look for work after they graduate.
-Undergraduate and masters degree students will be able to stay for two years under the route, whilst PHD students will be able to stay for three years.
-Further details can be found under the section headed graduate route.
+The graduate route provides international students the opportunity to stay in the UK to work or look for work after they graduate.
+Undergraduate and masters degree students can to stay for two years under the route, whilst PHD students can stay for three years.
+Further details can be found here.

 Standard visitor visa

-If you and your family want to visit Scotland, you can apply for a standard visitor visa.
+If you and your family want to visit Scotland, you can usually enter the UK as a visitor (but please note certain nationalities must apply for a standard visitor visa in advance of travel t the UK).
 It allows you to travel around the country and the rest of the UK for up to a maximum of six months.
 For further details see the visitor rules.

 English language and financial requirement